 Icelandic Language Classes

-Winter term of Icelandic Language classes begins Tuesday, January 15, 2019 and will run for 10 weeks ending March 19, 2019.
+Winter term of Icelandic Language classes begins Tuesday, January 14, 2020 and will run for 10 weeks ending March 17, 2020.
 There are three levels of classes available: beginners, intermediate and advanced.
 Our beginner class is ideal for those who have little or no familiarity with the language.
 Our intermediate class is for those who have the basic foundation with the Icelandic language and the advanced class is for those who wish to broaden their skills or have a place to speak the language.
 Fee is $50.00 for ICF members and $55.00 for non-members.
 Classes begin at 6:30.
-If you haven’t registered but would like to join the class you can register on January 15 before classes start.
-Classes are held at the Scandinavian Centre.
+You can register by emailing Kendra at firstname.lastname@example.org or on January 14 at the first class.
+Classes are held at the Scandinavian Centre, 764 Erin Street.
+Everyone welcome.

 Icelandic Youth Group